Skip to content

-6 Health Issues African Millennials Need to Pay Attention To
+6 Health Issues African Millennials and Gen Z Need to Pay Attention To

-More than 1.2 billion people live in Africa and approximately 41% of the African population is under the age of 15.
-Although many people think millennials make up a large portion of African population, they are actually less than 30% of the population according to the 2017 estimates by the African Development Bank.
-Africans aged 15 and below make up 41% of the continent’s population.
-Those below 19 years old are at 51%.
+More than 1.2 billion people live in Africa, with approximately 41% of the population under the age of 15.
+Millennials, often perceived as a significant demographic, actually constitute less than 30% of the population, according to 2017 estimates from the African Development Bank.
+Those under 19 years old account for 51% of the continent’s population.

 What are some the health issues African millennials need look out for?
 And what can they do about it?